open-risk/equinox/docs/source/setup.rst

 Step 2 (Alternative): Building a local docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Alternatively you can build your own *local* docker image of the equinox platfom.
-After you fetch the distribution from the `github repository <https://github.com/open-risk/equinox>`_ (as per manual installation instructions below), in the root directory of the distribution issue:
+Alternatively you can build your own *local* docker image of the equinox platform.
+After you fetch the distribution from the `github repository <https://github.com/open-risk/equinox>`_ (as per manual installation instructions below), in the root directory of the distribution issue the following commands:

 .. code:: bash